 Like Utah’s federal court opinion explaining Facebook, I will begin by explaining what Twitter is.
 Twitter is “an online social networking service that enables users to send and read short 140-character messages called ‘tweets’.
 Registered users can read and post tweets, but those who are unregistered can only read them.”
 People use Twitter for different things.
 They use it to communicate and keep in touch with others.
 They use it to keep up with breaking news.
 They use it to promote their businesses.
 And, unfortunately, people use it to ruin their careers.

 There are many reasons that lawyers should be on Twitter, but the main reason is that it is a great news filter.
+You can see this page if you need to know of the many reasons.
 If you still only get the news from the morning paper, you will likely be the last to find out about almost every important event.
 Twitter allows news outlets such as The New York Times (@NYTimes) and CNN (@CNN) to break news literally the second it happens and to send the news directly to people’s phones instantaneously.
 No paper or TV necessary.
 The Twitter user has the opportunity to select which news outlets he or she wants to follow, and you can even follow your favorite individual journalists.
 If you lean to the left, and you only want to follow left-leaning news outlets, you can.
 If you lean to the right, and you only want to follow right-leaning news outlets, you can.
 Or, if you want to follow the opposite side to get your blood pressure going, you can do that too!

 For lawyers, the best thing about Twitter as a news feed is that you can keep up to date on developments all over the country, and all over the world, as they happen.
 Judicial opinions and jury verdicts neglected by mainstream news agencies will be covered by legal news outlets such as Law360 (@Law360).
 Other lawyers are also great sources of information.
 Lawyers from around the country share information and commentary that you would miss if you were not on Twitter.